GluuFederation/docs-openbanking-prod/docs/source/scripts/client-registration.md

             return True
     ```

-2. The createClient method contains the main business logic:
+2. The createClient method contains the main business logic, here the context refers to io.jans.as.server.service.external.context.DynamicClientRegistrationContext.
+It has several useful methods for SSA validations and options to create and throw custom exception (http status, error and error description):

     ```python3
     def createClient(self, context):